anugrahiyyan/Wedding-Page-Project/README.md

 AUTH_TRUST_HOST=true
 # For production/VPS (use your actual IP or Domain)
 AUTH_URL="http://217.xx.xx.xx:3000"
-ROOT_DOMAIN="invitationwedding.my.id" # Your main domain for subdomains
+ROOT_DOMAIN="yourdomain.com" # Your main domain for subdomains
 ```

-> **IMPORTANT**: Ensure you do **NOT** have a `.env.local` file on your VPS/Production server, or ensure its content matches your production URL.
-> Next.js prioritizes `.env.local` over `.env` at runtime, which can cause localhost redirects if not configured correctly.

 > **Tip**: You can generate a secure `AUTH_SECRET` by running:
 > ```bash